Skip to main content

 Ingest documents with cloud connectors

-In OpenRAG, click Settings to manage cloud storage connections.
-You can connect, disconnect, reconnect, and trigger ingestion for each configured connector.
+In OpenRAG, click Settings to connect, disconnect, reconnect, and edit connector configuration details for each cloud storage connector.

 See also